UNAM-FESAc/Bsc_Prgrmmng_C/PartV/readme.md

 ### Ejercicios Especiales<a name="ejerciciosEspeciales"></a>

 1. To find all prime numbers between two integers, checkPrimeNumber() function is created.
 This function checks whether a number is prime or not.
 Use the Ref.
-1 from (#referencias).
+1 from references section.

 2. Realize the whole of exercises given in Ref.
-2-4 from (#referencias).
+2-4 from references section.

 ### Referencias<a name="referencias"></a>